deepfence/golang_deepfence_sdk/client/docs/GraphProviderThreatGraph.md

 NewGraphProviderThreatGraphWithDefaults instantiates a new GraphProviderThreatGraph object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCloudComplianceCount

+`func (o *GraphProviderThreatGraph) GetCloudComplianceCount() int32`

+GetCloudComplianceCount returns the CloudComplianceCount field if non-nil, zero value otherwise.

+### GetCloudComplianceCountOk

+`func (o *GraphProviderThreatGraph) GetCloudComplianceCountOk() (*int32, bool)`

+GetCloudComplianceCountOk returns a tuple with the CloudComplianceCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloudComplianceCount

+`func (o *GraphProviderThreatGraph) SetCloudComplianceCount(v int32)`

+SetCloudComplianceCount sets CloudComplianceCount field to given value.

 ### GetComplianceCount